Skip to content

 When was Westmont College founded and by whom?

-Westmont president Gaylee Bebee sent a letter to the United States Department of Education seeking assurance that the school could legally discriminate against students on the basis of sexual orientation.
-This policy forbids gay marriage and all sex or intimacy outside of heterosexual marriage.
+Westmont's student policy forbids gay marriage and all sexual or intimate contact outside of heterosexual marriage.
+In May 2023, college president Gaylee Bebee sent a letter to the United States Department of Education seeking assurance that Westmont could legally discriminate against students based on sexual orientation.
+Westmont holds an exemption from certain sections of Title IX.